ongyuann/ongyuann.github.io/_posts/2020-05-29-htb-obscurity.md

 To find the file we want on the site, we can use the 'extensions' option available on most dirbusting programs to search for paths ending in `/SuperSecureServer.py` - after all, when searching for specific extensions / filetypes, the dirbusting program is simply adding a suffix to the path that it's examining, so in the same vein, we turn that suffix into `/SuperSecureServer.py` to find the file we want.

-On most dirbusting programs, the 'extensions' option is usually invoked with `-e` or `-X`.
+On most dirbusting programs, the 'extensions' option is invoked with `-e` or `-X`.
 With `dirb`, it's invoked with `-X`, and though slow, the good thing about using `dirb` is that it automatically forces your defined extensions on every entry of the wordlist it's using (other busters like `gobuster` and `dirsearch` requires you to have to 'force' it).

 So we do that with the `/usr/share/wordlist/dirb/common.txt` wordlist, and immediately we find a sensible result:
 ```console